 Teton Pass south to Mt Elly

-Access via: Take Wy Hwy 22 west from Wilson to the top of Teton Pass.
-Parking is very limited thanks to the popularity of back-country skiing off the pass- be courteous and park close together to maximize space., or carpool from Stilson (or Mike Harris or Coal Creek if coming form Victor)
+Take WY Hwy 22 west from Wilson to the top of Teton Pass.
+Parking is limited; please park close together to maximize space or carpool from Stilson (or Mike Harris or Coal Creek if coming from Victor).

-Park at Teton Pass and access trail on the summer communication tower access road, on the southwest side, near the Bridger-Teton national forest sign.
-Follow the snow-covered forest service road south for approx. ¾ mile.
-Continue south, following the summer hiking trail, which leads to the gentle summit of Mt Elly, at the top of Black Canyon.
-360 degree views from the rounded ridge summit of Mt Elly look south across the Snake River Range, southeast over Black Canyon, north toward Mt Glory and the southern Tetons.
-The ridge west drops and rises across to the top of Edelweiss and Christmas Day Bowl – better suited for wider backcountry skis.
+Beginnings: Park at Teton Pass and access the trail on the summer communication tower access road, on the southwest side, near the Bridger-Teton National Forest sign.
+Follow the snow-covered forest service road south for approximately ¾ mile.
+Continue south, following the summer hiking trail, leading to the gentle summit of Mt Elly, at the top of Black Canyon.

 Uphill Stretch: The trail involves uphill sections, including 4 or 5 switchbacks.
 Kickturns are recommended for navigating slightly steeper sections midway out.
 Skins will help.

 Views: 360-degree views from the rounded ridge summit of Mt Elly look south across the Snake River Range, southeast over Black Canyon, and north toward Mt Glory and the southern Tetons.
 The ridge west drops and rises across to the top of Edelweiss and Christmas Day Bowl.